 Each BlackRock entity listed below (individually, an "Adviser") is registered as an investment adviser with the SEC and is a wholly-owned subsidiary of BlackRock, Inc., a publicly traded company.
 Although referred to collectively throughout this Brochure as the Advisers, each Adviser is a separate and distinct company with its own differing investment capabilities and functions.
 The Advisers generally have common policies and procedures with respect to United States ("U.S.") investment advisory clients and share senior management teams.
-This Brochure provides an overview of each Adviser listed in the table below, showing Client Assets Managed1 as of (12/31/2020):
+This Brochure provides an overview of each Adviser listed in the table below: